Vansitha/game-network-simulator/README.md

 - UnitTestLinkedList.py: LinkedList.py

 # How to run the program
-- The program has 3 different modes to choose from where each mode activated with differnt command line argunemnts.
+- The program has 3 different modes to choose from where each mode is activated with differnt command line argunemnts.

 - Mode1: Running no command line argunments will display on how to use the program.
 - eg: python3 gameofcatz.py